Aarush2705/Aarush-Maheshwari/README.md

-# Aarushm
+# Aarush
-A test repository
+I am new to Github